bhj/KaraokeEternal/docs/content/docs/index.md

 ## Quick Start

-1. Install and run [Karaoke Eternal Server](#karaoke-eternal-server) on the system that will serve the app and media on your local network.
+1. Install and run [Karaoke Eternal Server](#karaoke-eternal-server) on the system that will serve the app and your media.
+Note that [players](#player) don't need to run on the same system as the server.

-2. Browse to the [app](#karaoke-eternal-the-app) at the **server URL**.
-You can copy the URL or open it in your default browser using the Karaoke Eternal Server menu bar or tray icon in macOS or Windows.
+2. Browse to the **server URL**.
+In macOS or Windows you can open the URL using the Karaoke Eternal Server menu bar or tray icon.

 <aside class="info">
   {{% icon-info %}}